Simularia/simulariatools/README.md

 <img src="man/figures/README-unnamed-chunk-6-1.png" width="80%" height="80%" />

-The plot is customisable by using `contourPlot2()` arguments and by piping **ggplot2** instructions with `+` operator.
+The plot is customisable by using `contourPlot2()` arguments and by piping **ggplot2** instructions with the `+` operator.

-In the following example, the original domain is cropped, the colour levels are explicitely assigned and a legend name is provided through function arguments.
-Furthermore, `labs()` and `theme_minimal()` functions from **ggplot2** are used to remove axis labels and to customise the overall theme:
+In the following example, the original domain is cropped, colour levels are explicitely assigned and a legend name is provided through function arguments.
+Furthermore, `labs()` and `theme_minimal()` functions from **ggplot2** are used to remove axis labels and to change the overall
+theme:

 ``` r
 library(ggplot2)